steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 does.
 If a specific check is compiler enforced, like F#'s Option, that is only scored as half as many characters, to weight the fact that this is "safer" code.
-If something needs a library to function, we will not count the import either, as the importing the namespace will have a negligible effect on the code size and complexity.
+If something needs a library to function, we will not count the import either, as the importing the module will have a negligible effect on the code size and complexity.

 If there is a safety feature that is not possible to achieve